Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 Travel machine options:

-- ResMed AirMini – Since the first day of distribution, AirMini has been in high demand.
-The machine offers the quality technology of the usual ResMed devices but at a much smaller and more convenient size.
-When paired with the HumidX waterless humidification, camping with Sleep Apnoea is simple.
-Any CPAP mask can be used with the AirMini when the universal hose adapter is added.
-If you usually use the myAir management app, AirMini is compatible with this feature.
+- ResMed AirMini –This machine offers the quality technology of other ResMed devices but at a much smaller and more convenient size.
+When paired with HumidX waterless humidification, camping with CPAP therapy is simple.
+Any CPAP mask can be used with the AirMini through the use of the universal hose adapter.
+The AirMini is also compatible with the myAir Management App.

 - Transcend 3 Auto – The ultimate travel companion, the Transcend is compact and ready to go anywhere with you.
 The Transcend also has two battery options to maximise portability and convenience.